Construbotteam/renovproject/mobile_base/README.md

 # renov_robot

-# Attention!!
-This part code is under refactoring, please compile the code at
-version v1.0 of this branch if necessary or from commit-6b565970...
+**Attention!!
+This part of code is under refactoring, please compile the code at version v1.0 of this branch if necessary or from commit-6b565970...**

 navigation stack of renovation robot